onflow/ccf/ccf_specs.md

   - `name` MUST be unique in `composite-type-value.fields`.
   - `identifier` MUST be unique in `composite-type-value.initializers`.

-- `restricted-type.restrictions` MUST be unique.
+- Elements of `restricted-type.restrictions` MUST be unique.

 - `field-name` MUST be unique in `composite-type`.